LebedevSergeyVach/SerphantomApplication/README.md

 The project is written on the [Django](https://www.djangoproject.com) framework.
 The backend is written in [python](https://www.python.org).
 Frontend is written using [bootstrap](https://getbootstrap.com).
+The Docker container of the website is deployed on its own home server on [Debian](https://www.debian.org).

 This site hosts programs and applications for Windows and Android.
 Any user of the site can download the necessary programs or applications.